leslie-alldridge/typescript-mobile-porfolio-rebuild/README.md

 Gain experience in moving an app to a new platform from the ground up.

+Solidify my new Docker knowledge and deploy another container

 ### Todo

 visited ^ top links are turning darker color